lyinAndy0917/lyinAndy0917.github.io/content/post/NN/NeuralNetwork.md

 With a proper size of neural network, we can approximate any function.

+In general, what happens in the hiddent neurons is not interpretable and the only thing we know is that they are trying minimize the error.

 **Example:**
 we have 3 features $x_1,x_2,x_3$ and we want to predict $y$, there for 3 weights $w_1,w_2,w_3$ and a bias $b$.
 Then we would have a activation function.

 XOR problem:
 - $x_1,x_2$ are the inputs